 6. Less Sick Leaves, No Office Contamination

-It’s a well known fact that employees who can work from home take less sick days off.
+It’s a well-known fact that employees who can work from home take fewer sick days off.
 That’s simply because they have the option to work from home when they start to feel unwell.

 This also means you no longer have to worry about the regular seasonal flu taking down entire teams at your company.
-Risk of cross-contamination dramatically decreases when your employees can work remotely.
+The risk of cross-contamination dramatically decreases when your employees can work remotely.

 7. Better Shift Management for 24/7 Businesses

 Many businesses need to operate 24/7.
-Think of news agencies like AlJazeera and CNN, businesses unravelling world events first like Dataminr or incident response teams at social media giants like TikTok and Twitter.
+Think of news agencies like AlJazeera and CNN, businesses unraveling world events first like Dataminr, or incident response teams at social media giants like TikTok and Twitter.

 That creates a problem — Not a lot of people are willing to come in for unsocial hours and overnight shifts!
 Quite a pickle, huh?!